charlestang06/foodblog/_recipes/domoda.md

 >
 > <video src="domodawheel.mkv" width="100%" controls></video>
 >
 > Here are some more pictures throughout the process of cooking the stew.
+It was a mess at first since I put too much water (or too much sweet potatoes), so I had to scoop water out midway, the consistency turned out alright at the end, however.
+The simmering process did not boil out as much water as I had hoped to either.
 >
 > <img src="domoda2.jpg" width="100%" ></img>
 >